 2. What is the best season for trekking in the Everest region?

 The best season to do the Everest Base Camp Kalapatthar Trek is during the spring and autumn season.
 These seasons offer the best features of the Everest region.
 The spring season, which is from February-May, is neither too cold nor too hot and the trekking trails are vibrant with rhododendrons blooming everywhere.
-You will also witness the breath-taking view of Everest without any hurdles as the weather is mostly clear and cool.
+You will also witness the breathtaking view of Everest without any hurdles as the weather is mostly clear and cool.
 Also, during the autumn season, which is from August-November, the clear weather provides you with one of the best mountain views.
 As the rainy season ends, the weather is always stable and you will not have to worry about sudden rain, blizzards or storms.

 3. Is there an age limit, how difficult is the Everest Base Camp Trek?

 There are no age limits when it comes to Everest Base Camp as there are different trekking programs designed for any age limit.
-If you are travelling with children, you can opt for trekking programs that are suitable for the children as well as adults.
+If you are travelling with children, you can opt for trekking programs that are suitable for children as well as adults.
 The trek to Everest Base Camp is not very difficult as it is relatively doable by anyone.
-With the amazing reward by the Everest base camp, you will be wondering if the trek is difficult or not.
+With the amazing reward from the Everest base camp, you will be wondering if the trek is difficult or not.
 However, it is moderately difficult and you can do it with proper health and guidance.

 4. Do you need prior trekking experiences and perfect fitness?

--Trekking to Everest base camp can be a very challenging trek and you will not need great fitness or anything.
+Trekking to Everest base camp can be a very challenging trek and you will not need great fitness or anything.
 However, you should be prepared before venturing into the Everest region.
 Since the Everest region is a high altitude trekking, it will be convenient if you have any prior trekking experiences.
 You are also recommended to do a tad bit of cardiovascular exercises and flexibility training.
-You should be in good shape as if you are sick, you will not be able to enjoy this adventurous journey.
+You should be in good shape if you are sick, you will not be able to enjoy this adventurous journey.

 5. How is the food and accommodation service in the Everest region?

--You do not have to worry about the food services and accommodation service in the Everest region.
+-You do not have to worry about the food services and accommodation services in the Everest region.
 All the treks in the Everest region are tea house friendly treks and you will find several tea houses on the trekking trails.
 Here, you will be able to taste the local delicacies of the Sherpa people.
 The salted butter tea here is loved by many travellers and trekkers.
 If the local delicacy is not to your palate then, you can opt for western cuisines.
 Although the food might not taste like a five-star hotel, it would not disappoint you.
 For the accommodation, you will find luxurious hotels to cheap guest houses.
 All the tea houses and guest houses provide standard beds and food services.

 In conclusion, Everest Base Camp Kalapatthar Trek is truly an adventurous trek that provides you with one of the best views of the Everest massif.
 It is one of the most outstanding spots for adventure lovers.
 This trek is intended to meet the dream of many individuals experiencing the classic route to the world's highest mountain.
 It also provides you with the opportunity to experience the unique Sherpa culture and traditions.
 Moreover, this trek also offers you the chance to witness some of the highest glacial lakes in the world.
 Providing one of the most dramatic panoramic views of the Himalayas, Everest Base Camp Kalapatthar Trek should be on your list.